 ASUC helps create a better experience for students on campus and in the community by supporting student services, organizations, and rights

+The ASUC is always looking for passionate, engaged members of the campus community to contribute to our ongoing mission to provide the best services and resources for every student.
 With a variety of specializations ranging from advocacy to technology, there’s a place for everyone in the ASUC!

 WHAT DOES THE ASUC DO?